7 Credit Cards for Families Who Love to Travel

 • 1 point per dollar spent on all other eligible purchases

-For many families, spending $750 a month won’t be an issue, with probably half of that being spent on groceries alone.
-Add on dining out once a week or so, a monthly subscription to Netflix, Disney+, and Spotify, plus gas for driving the kids to and from school and their extracurricular activities, and you’ll hit that spend in no time, with category multipliers to boot.
+For many families, meeting the monthly spending target won’t be an issue, with a good portion of it being covered by groceries alone.
+Add on dining out once a week or so, a monthly subscription to Netflix, Disney+, and Spotify, plus gas for driving the kids to and from school and their extracurricular activities, and you’ll hit that spend in no time, with category multipliers boosting your earn along the way.

 If you travel in economy and award space is hard to find for the whole family, you can also consider using American Express’s Fixed Points Travel Program, through which you can redeem a fixed number of points to cover the base ticket price of any flight, up to the maximum allowable fare.